Vineyard Tours and Wine Tasting

 The tasting is accompanied by our splendid “Anglesey Tapas”, with time to enjoy these and your wine in our wine garden overlooking the vineyard and Red Wharf Bay

-The Tour costs £22 per head for adults and just £5 for under 18s not tasting wine.
+The Tour costs £22 per head for adults and just £5 for 14 to 17 year olds not tasting wine.

-(But feel free to bring small children, babies, dogs, goldfish, etc. free of charge if it helps you plan your day - please mention this when you book)
+(But feel free to bring smaller children, babies, dogs, goldfish, etc. free of charge if it helps you plan your day - please mention this when you book)